stephenafamo/bob/README.md

 ### Progressive enhancement

-Most query mods will accept aa literal string that will be printed as is.
+Most query mods will accept a literal string that will be printed as is.

 However, many functions and methods are provided to express even the most complex queries in readable Go code.